 The story will eventually enter a new saga, but right now, the manga writer is focused on Deku's beginnings at UA.
 Horikoshi said he chose to start the story in a school setting because he loves stories where audiences learn "how an individual hero came to be before they become real heroes themselves, which is why I pick a high school setting, a place inspiring heroes can learn.
 But it does become a problem when trying to branch out the multitude of storylines."

 That also means My Hero Academia Season 3 has 75 chapters worth of content to draw upon.
-The current manga story arc is unfinished, and already numbers 30 chapters, so that arc will probably be the focus of My Hero Academia Season 4.
+The manga's Internship story arc finished with Chapter 162, and numbers 47 chapters, so that story arc will probably be the focus of My Hero Academia Season 4.
 That leaves 45 chapters, or three story arcs, for the plot of Boku no Hero Academia Season 3.
 Assuming Horikoshi is able to keep up with his work schedule, it seems likely that fans can look forward to new seasons for years to come.

 The newest addition to the cast is a four-hero team called The Pussycats.
 Named Mandalay, Pixie-bob, Ragdoll, and Tiger, these four heroes specialize in mountain rescue operations.
 These four heroes are responsible for overseeing the UA students, ensuring they don't misuse their quirks for mischief.
 But first, they cause a bit of chaos of their own by creating a landslide that sends Class 1-A plummeting into the Forest of Magic Beasts.
 Using their quirks, the classmates fight off beasts and traverse the mountain to the training camp.